 Most Americans realize that they should have at least a basic estate plan in place.
 Despite this realization, over half do not have an estate plan.
 If you are among them.
-The estate planning attorneys at Dennis M. Sandoval, A Professional Law Corporation look forward to the opportunity to help you get started.
+The estate planning attorneys at Sandoval Legacy Group, A Professional Law Corporation look forward to the opportunity to help you get started.
 As a Moreno Valley, California resident you owe it to yourself, and to those you love, to create an estate plan that protects all that is important to you.

 Moreno Valley, California